erresen/erresen.github.io/privacy.md

 - IP addresses are processed anonymously
 - Sharing of data with Google is disabled
 - There is no use of other Google services in combination with the Google Analytics cookies.

+### Google Advertising

+- Third party vendors, including Google, use cookies to serve ads based on a your previous visits to this website or other websites.
+- Google's use of advertising cookies enables it and its partners to serve ads to you based on your visit to this site and/or other sites on the Internet.
+- Your may opt out of personalised advertising by visiting [Ads Settings](https://www.google.co.uk/settings/ads).

 ### Refusing cookies